Watergate Cake: pistachio, coconut, and pudding in a delicious layer cake!

 Tips and Tricks

-Dream Whip- you can swap it out (and skip the milk in the frosting) and just use Cool whip combined with pudding mix.
+Dream Whip- you can swap it out and just use Cool whip combined with pudding mix and milk.

 OR, make homemade whipped cream and add the pudding mix to that.